Research ( full-time, part-time)

 PhD: Full-time, from 2 to 5 years.
 Part-time, from 3 to 6 years.

-Our up-to-date analytical equipment includes advanced optical and electron microscopes, IR, Raman and X-ray spectrometers, GC-MS, GC, ion chromatography, HPLC, AAS, ICP-OES and XRD.
-We recently opened a new stable isotope facility.
+Our up-to-date analytical equipment includes advanced optical and electron microscopes, IR, Raman and X-ray spectrometers, GC-MS, GC, ion chromatography, HPLC, AAS, ICP-OES and XRD, and a stable isotope facility.

 Our supervisory staff are recognised experts in their field.
 Their research expertise includes: